zeen101/issuem/readme.txt

 * IssueM is GPL

 == Changelog ==
+= 1.2.11 =
+* Adding missing code to display PDF link in widget when External PDF Link is not empty and set to display PDF links

 = 1.2.10 =
 * Fixed readme
 * Fixed messed up constant variable name